top of page

 But when I turned around, He’d gone.

 And that was the first cut.
-Not the absence.
-The disappearance.
-The way it undid the illusion that we’d walk this path together.
+Not the absence but the disappearance.
+It undid my illusion that we’d walk this path together.
 He had to forget, I know that now.
 But back then, it just felt like He vanished.
 He didn't care.
 I meant nothing to Him.
 And I was left to walk alone.

 The Forest